 Feasibility of CT Perfusion (CTP) as a noninvasive method for characterizing pulmonary lesions as benign or malignant: Comparison of CTP findings with histopathology and other imaging results.

-Since this study?s primary aim is to determine the feasibility of CT perfusion in determining benign versus malignant, a total of 50 patients with pulmonary lesions will be recruited.
-It is assumed our population base will be disproportionately malignant, between 80-90%, therefore larger studies which include subsets of radiographically benign lesions will needed in the future.
+Since this study's primary aim is to determine the feasibility of CT perfusion in determining benign versus malignant, a total of 110 patients with pulmonary lesions will be recruited. it is assumed our population base will be disproportionately malignant, between 80-90%, therefore larger studies which include subsets of radiographically benign lesions will needed in the future.

 The primary endpoint is the completion of CT Perfusion of 50 pulmonary lesions with histopathology correlation.